What is influenza?

 What are the symptoms?

-Influenza symptoms can include fever, headache, muscle pain, runny nose, sore throat, extreme tiredness and cough.
 Children may also experience nausea, vomiting or diarrhea.
 Although infections from other viruses may have similar symptoms, those due to the influenza virus tend to be worse with a greater risk of complications.

-If you get sick with influenza, home treatment can help ease symptoms.
+If you get sick with influenza, treating symptoms can help.
 Follow the self-care advice below:

 - Get plenty of rest and stay home from work, school, daycare and running errands when you are sick